-A lot of the time when I am working with the dogs, they will come and sit in on the session.
+A lot of the time when I am working with the dogs, the cats will come and sit in on the session, usually above the oils so they can power up inhaling heavily.
 Again, it is always their choice.
 Caroline Ingraham, the guru of Zoopharmacognosey, has been doing this for years.
 She has never ever had a cat who was harmed by the process.
 Only healed.

 The Animal Desk Reference II, Essential Oils for Animals by Melissa Shelton DVM